36. Principal Investigator Responsibilities

 - all applicable laws and regulations related to protecting the rights and welfare of human subjects.

-For exempt research, investigators must provide prospective with enough information to make an informed decision about whether or not to participate, and must specify that participation is voluntary.
+For exempt research, investigators must ensure prospective participants are given enough information to make an informed decision about whether or not to participate, and must specify that participation is voluntary.

 For non-exempt research unless the IRB approves a waiver of informed consent, PIs must ensure that informed consent is obtained from all participants in accordance with §46.116 and as approved by the IRB.